Introduction to Stop Motion Animation

 Later, special video machines allowed the animator to view the last one or two frames, and compare those to the live video from the camera.
 This allowed them to get a sense of how their animation was progressing.

 Using DSLRs for Stop Motion Animation

 In 2005, Corpse Bride was shot with the Canon EOS-1D Mark II, making it the first stop motion feature film captured with a digital still camera.
 Early DSLRs did not have live view, a feature where the camera can provide a video stream of the image through the lens.
 So, the studio had to use a secondary video camera to provide the video assist.

 In 2007, Canon and Nikon introduced DSLRs with live view.
 Since then, DSLRs have been used to capture most of the professional quality stop motion that you see, from feature films to music videos to broadcast television series and commercials.

 Dragon 1.0 (the original release of Dragonframe) was released March 1, 2008, and was the first stop motion software package to support both the Canon 40D and the Nikon D90 DSLRs with live view.
 This meant that the animator could see a fairly accurate through-the-lens preview of their animation as they went.

 What Dragonframe Does

 Dragonframe is the premier frame-grabbing software for stop motion animation and time-lapse photography.
-Using the live view of supported digital camera, Dragonframe provides video assist tools for the animator, and is the central hub for capturing and organizing your high-resolution frames from your camera.
+Using the live view of a supported digital camera, Dragonframe provides video assist tools for the animator, and is the central hub for capturing and organizing the high-resolution frames from your camera.